opsani/servo-datadog/README.md

 * `query`: a Datadog metric time series query.
 Required.
 * `time_aggr`:  aggregation method for time series pointlists.
 One of avg|max|min|sum.
 Default `avg`.
 * `space_aggr`:  aggregation method for time series aggregate values - used to create a single `perf` metric value.
 One of avg|max|min|sum.
 Default `avg`.
+* `pre_cmd_async`:  Bash shell command to execute prior to warmup.
+This optional command may be a string or a list.
+This command is executed asynchronously with stdout/stderr directed to /dev/null.
+If the process is still running after measurement, it is terminated.
+This command is suitable for generating load during measurement, typically for testing purposes, as in the example above.
+* `pre_cmd`:  Bash shell command to execute prior to warmup.
+This optional command may be a string or a list.
+* `post_cmd`:  Bash shell command to execute after measurement.
+This optional command may be a string or a list.

 __FUTURE__:  when this driver supports multiple queries (and user-named metrics), the configuration for `query`, `time_aggr` and `space_aggr` may be provided for each user-named metric, in the `metrics` section of the descriptor rather than the `control` section, e.g.: